This game has unused areas.

 This game has a prototype article

 SaGa Frontier is the seventh game in Square's long-running SaGa series.
-It's an open-ended RPG with seven separate scenarios, and unfortunately, a sharp learning curve and some seriously uneven difficulty, which caused many people to quit playing before really getting into it.
+It's an open-ended RPG with seven separate scenarios and, unfortunately, a sharp learning curve and some seriously uneven difficulty, which caused many to quit playing before really getting into it.
 It's also quite notoriously unfinished.

 - 1 Sub-Pages